dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 *For a class, mixin class, or enum declaration, this ensures that every generative constructor invocation will invoke the primary constructor, either directly or via a series of generative redirecting constructors.
-This is required in order to allow initializers with no access to `this` to use the parameters.*
+This is required in order to allow non-late instance variable initializers to access the parameters.*

 If _D_ is an extension type, it is a compile-time error if the primary constructor that _D_ contains does not have exactly one parameter.